 Frequently Asked Questions

-Most questions about logistics, timing and routes are in the Rider Almanac, which all participants will receive digitally in early August.
 If your question isn’t answered on this page, submit it below and we’ll add it here within a few days.
+During the tour simply go to our PTP Info Tent and they will help you out.

 Do I need to reserve indoor or outdoor camping space?